OptimusPrimus/salsa/README.md

-# SALSA :dancer: - A Shared Audio–Language Embedding SpAce
+# SALSA :dancer: - a Shared Audio–Language embedding Space for Audio retrieval

 ### Setting up the environment